-Can Mail-Order Aligners Treat the Same Conditions as Invisalign?
+Can Mail-Order Aligners Treat the Same Conditions as Invisalign Treatment?

 No. Mail-order aligners are limited in the orthodontic conditions treatable by their aligners.
 Without direct supervision by an orthodontist, they can only treat mild to moderate cases where the teeth do not require complex movements.

-Mail-order aligners also cannot use attachments, small holds that are attached to certain teeth to give the aligners better grip.
-Invisalign attachments help align even complex cases, but without them, mail-order aligners aligners are limited in their effectiveness.
-Thus, Invisalign can treat many more kinds of cases, as well as more serious cases, than mail-order clear aligners.
+Mail-order aligners also cannot use attachments, small holds that are attached to certain teeth to give the aligners a better grip.
+Invisalign attachments help align even complex cases, but without them, mail-order aligners are limited in their effectiveness.
+Thus, Invisalign treatment can resolve many more kinds of cases, as well as more serious cases, than mail-order clear aligners.

 How Long Do Mail-Order Aligners Take to Straighten Teeth?

 While many mail-order aligner brands boast results in 6 months, this is not necessarily the case.
-Only mild to moderate conditions can be straightened within 6 months; more complex conditions may take much longer.
+Only mild to moderate conditions can be straightened within 6 months — more complex conditions may require a longer treatment time.

-Invisalign can achieve results in 6 months, but also treats complex cases faster, by using newer, patented technology optimized for precision movement and effective results.
-Furthermore, mild cases could be treated faster than 6 months with Invisalign or braces.
+Invisalign treatment can achieve results in 6 months but also treats complex cases faster, by using newer, patented technology optimized for precision movement and effective results.
+Furthermore, mild cases could be treated faster than 6 months with Invisalign therapy or braces.

 Are Mail-Order Aligners Faster Than Braces?